Curved Page Divider

 Emotional Preparation

 The consideration of maturity also incorporates the emotional component.
-Youth who foster kids should be enabled to increase their ability to handle stress, become resilient, and make wise choices.
+Youth who foster children should be empowered to enhance their ability to manage stress, develop resilience, and make informed choices.
 The caregivers and the caseworker should combine their efforts to give the guidance and assistance the child needs during this crucial transition.

 Issues In Coping With The Needs Of Children In Care